reyvababtista/beiwe-backend-fork/README.md

 > [!TIP]
 > We _strongly_ recommend making a Sentry.io account and adding Sentry DSNs to all your Beiwe servers.
 Without these, or at least a Python stack trace, there is very little data to work with when something goes wrong.

+### Forest

+The [Forest](https://github.com/onnela-lab/forest) integration for deriving useful real-world metrics from raw data is still under active development at Onnela Lab.
+[You can find documentation for Forest here.](https://forest.beiwe.org/en/latest/)

+> [!Caution]
+> The Oak and Jasmine Forest "Trees" require large amounts of storage space, it is possible for a data processing server to run out of free space mid-run, endangering stability and blocking the analysis from finishing.
+This occurs because the Accelerometer and Gyro data streams can collect huge quantities of data.
+>
+> We are actively working to reduce these requirements, currently the solution is to mount a large EBS volume on the data processing server and mount it over `/tmp/forest/` with permissive read/write settings.

 # Development setup